Can career tests tell you more than you already know? Yes - and an assessment can open doors of opportunity that you didn't know existed.

 A word of caution though.
 Career assessments will not make decisions for you.

 Think of the assessment as a tool that you use.
-You still need to take all the feedback and information and make a final decision for yourself about the career changes you wish to make.
+You still need to take the feedback and information and make the final decision yourself.

-I believe assessments contribute to personal growth as they can reveal information you didn't know about yourself.
-Armed with these insights you can market yourself strategically and advance in your present career.
+Assessments contribute to personal growth as they can reveal information you didn't know about yourself.
+You can use these insights in your resume or CV when you apply for the job you want.

 Well, that really depends on what you want.

 If you're doing a career quiz for fun then many of the free online tests will meet your needs.

 But if you're taking the career assessment seriously you need to look for a more serious test.

 Why?
 Because you need to trust that the test is actually measuring what it says it measures.

 Of course, you should expect to pay for assessments that are valid and provide expert knowledge.

 Look for career assessments that promote validity as a selling point.
 The test should have references to studies published in peer reviewed scientific journals.